Rahulbaran/Notes/Databases/mysql.md

 );
 ```

+#### ENUM Constraint

-- **ENUM** constraint allows us to limit the value chosen from a list of permitted values in the column specification at time of table creation.
+- It allows us to limit the value chosen from a list of permitted values in the column specification at time of table creation.
 It uses numeric indexes to represent string values.

 ```sql
 --Example